tomassedovic/quicksilver-roguelike/README.md

 *Author: Daniel Schwen, license: CC SA 4.0*

-Ours is going to be built of letters not pictures, but the principle is the same and if you want, you can replace it with actual graphics later on.
+Ours is going to be built of letters not pictures, but the principle is the same.
+And if you want, you can replace it with actual graphics later.

 > This is one of the reasons we'll build an atlas rather than calling
 > `Font::render` for each character or line on the map.
 We'd have to